matteosister/LessElephantBundle/Resources/docs/bootstrap.md

 }
 ```

-obviusly you should change your config file to point to the bootstrap.less file in the vendor dir
+obviously you should change your config file to point to the bootstrap.less file in the vendor dir

 ```yaml
 cypress_less_elephant: